top of page

 Short days and colder temperatures change how our body feels.
 Fatigue can creep in, and motivation can dip.
 Here are evidence-based steps to support your heart:

-✓ Protect your circulation
+✓ Protect Your Circulation

 Cold weather increases cardiovascular load.
 Wear layers, warm up longer (10 minutes), and keep indoor options ready.

-✓ Prioritise recovery
+✓ Prioritise Recovery

 Sleep becomes even more important this time of year.
 Aim for a consistent routine and avoid late caffeine.

-✓ Nourish well
+✓ Nourish Well

 Include warm meals rich in vegetables, beans, whole grains, and oily fish.
 Hydration often drops in winter — keep a bottle of water nearby.